jbuchermn/newm/doc/tips_and_tricks.md

 ## Python

 The simple fact of using python to configure is already a trick in itself.
-Below I will list a set of code snippets that will make your configuration cleaner.The simple fact of using python to configure is already a trick in itself.
 Below I will list a set of code snippets that will make your configuration cleaner.

 ### Use tuples in your startup applications